triuzzi/tab-shortcuts/readme.md

 ## ⚙️ Installation

 1. Download and extract the ZIP file.
+[Click here](https://github.com/triuzzi/tab-shortcuts/archive/refs/tags/1.1.zip) for the latest release.
 1. Go in the browser settings (`Command + ,`), then *"Extensions"*.
 1. On the top right, enable *"Developer mode"*.
 1. Press the *"Load unpacked"* button.
 Navigate to the extracted folder, and confirm.